Meade Davis Communications

 “Good to see you in the flesh, Ursula old thing.
 Listen, I’ve often wondered – what’s the German for ‘Golly gosh, it’s all a bit of a bugger’s muddle’?”*

 At the time of writing, there is still no news of her response.
-But we do know that, after a masked balls-up of a joint photo-opportunity on arrival at Ursula’s massive private residence (which also doubles as her office), the pair used the pandemic as the perfect excuse to keep far away from each other over a very fishy dinner.
+But we do know that, after a masked balls-up of a joint photo-opportunity on arrival at Ursula’s massive private residence (which also doubles as her office), the pair used the pandemic as the perfect excuse to stay well away from each other over a very fishy dinner.

 “But what about our talks on fair competition, governance and fishing?” demanded Ursula.